Lazontez/Amazon_Test_Playwright/README.md

 - **Search & Navigation**
     - Search for a Product and Verify Results
-    - Filter Products by Category
+    - Filter Products by Brands
+    - Validate Relevant Targeted Ads after search

 ## Future Test Cases

-- **Search & Navigation**
-    - Validate Search Suggestions

 - **Shopping Cart & Checkout**
     - Add a Product to the Cart